Dear Students and Parents:

-- If you stay local and have access to the UCI campus, there should be no change for you.
+- If you are living on, near or within close proximity to campus, there should be no change for you.
 Our UCI SHC Pharmacy will continue to operate under normal business hours contingent upon directives and guidance from the University.
 For the most up-to-date information, please visit our website regularly at www.shc.uci.edu.

 A: Please check the SHS website of the campus that is near your home and then call or email that SHS campus pharmacy to inquire if they are able to refill your medications for you.
 You should be ready to provide the name of your home campus, your UC SHIP ID number, and information on the prescriptions you need to have refilled.
 Co-pay amounts may vary from those you typically pay at your home campus SHS pharmacy.

-A: OptumRx administers the pharmacy benefit for UC SHIP and has a nationwide network of retail pharmacies (e.g., CVS, Walgreens, etc..).
-Contact your local pharmacy with your prescription and your Anthem medical ID card to see if they are able to refill your medications for you.
+A: Yes, in most cases.
+OptumRx administers the pharmacy benefit for UC SHIP and has a nationwide network of retail pharmacies (e.g., CVS, Walgreens, etc..).
+Contact your local pharmacy with your prescription and your Anthem medical ID card to see if they are in-network and able to refill your medications for you.
 Retail pharmacies are able to refill prescriptions with a 30-day supply of medications.
-Co-pays may vary from those you typically pay at your campus SHS pharmacy.
+Co-pays may vary from those you typically pay at your campus SHC pharmacy.